About Volunteer Iowa

 - connecting individuals with appropriate service opportunities by building the volunteer infrastructure

-The commission is comprised of 25 governor-appointed individuals who work with the staff to carry out the mission and vision through the following standing committees.
+The commission is comprised of 15 to 25 governor-appointed individuals who work with the staff to carry out the mission and vision through the following standing committees.

 |Executive||Acts on behalf of full commission for regular business between meetings.
 The Executive Committee is an official body with the full policy making power of the commission and is subject to all open meetings rules or other rules regarding official entities.|